ovace/art/diary.md

 - model 2 line problems and solve systems of linear equations in 2 variables real quick

 So stupid, nothing to do with actual programming.
 Not sure I want to work there anymore.

+## 2015-06-22

+Fete de la musique.

+At midnight the police told us that the noise was legal, and we had to go to a hotel to sleep.

+Xiaohua found on the website that is should go up to 00h30, but they had others otherwise because we live in a street with many bars.

+## 2015-06-26

+USA supreme court said gay marriage is legal in all states.

+Stack Overflow, GitHub and Google search "gay" added rainbow easter eggs to their websites, Facebook an image editor that adds the rainbow flag to your picture https://www.facebook.com/celebratepride

+## 2015-07-12

+Today was the first day that Xiaohua told me that she would leave me if I didn't get money.

+What started this was her mother telling her that it is bad to live with someone if you are not married (because you shouldn't fuck).

+She is also worried that she might not get a job after finishing her doctorate in maths, because it is very hard, very few places per year.

+And she wants to marry in a French castle, which would cost 10k Euros.

+She made me cry.

+I'm looking for something interesting to do and learning about compilers.
+I have wasted my life before I started programming interesting stuff.
+I can't leave it now.
+I hope she can understand.

+I will try never to touch her until we are married.
+I don't care.
+As long as I can do what matters.

+I dreamed about when I was doing a masters in Jussieu.
+I felt stupid there there as I had in university, but felt very guilty to leave.